simon-zerisenay/Kmalae.ltd/README.md

 <h3> Match Ride Service: </h3>

 Matches drivers with selected passengers and verifies their points for payment.
 Stores approved rides and sends map routes to drivers.
 Listens to authentication and top-up services for user and point details.

+The service stores the approved rides in the Approved Rides database and publishes it.
+After that, this service sends a map route to the pick-up point to the driver.
+The service always listens to data published by Authentication and Top Up services to obtain data about the users (passenger and driver details) and available points of passengers, respectively.
+The service handles the request made by the driver to set passengers to form a shared trip.
+It also handles the accept or reject response of each passenger to the request made by the driver.
+Besides, this service enables both driver and passenger to cancel previously agreed trips in a 5 minute time window starting from the requested initiated time.

+Routes: This service contains 4 routes (API interfaces) as detailed below:
+Create-match-requests: this route enables the driver to request a passenger in a specific trip (ride and lift requests with mutual destination and time of departure).
+The meaning of the request is that the driver is interested in giving a lift to the passenger.
+Passenger-confirm-request: this route enables a passenger to either accept or request the request made by a driver as described above.
+Driver-cancel-request: this route enables drivers to cancel the request made above.
+Passenger-cancel-request: this route enables the passenger to cancel the either accept or reject response they gave to the driver request.

 <div align="center">
 <img src="https://github.com/simon-zerisenay/Kmalae.ltd/blob/main/MatchRide.png" align="center" width="480" height="780" alt="redux" />
 	<br/>